 This course will expose students to the concepts of strategic management and processes and provide them with the opportunity to integrate knowledge and skills developed in previous courses.
-The principle method for achieving these objectives is the in-depth oral and written analysis of complex, multiple problem cases by both individual students and teams
+The principal method for achieving these objectives is the in-depth oral and written analysis of complex, multiple problem cases by both individual students and teams.

 Graduate Accounting Courses